Supporting research to help shape ovarian cancer screening services

-Ovarian Cancer Action is pleased to support the ALDO project; a pilot launched by The UCLH Cancer Collaborative, which aims to establish whether ovarian cancer screening can be feasible and cost-effective on the NHS for women with BRCA1 and BRCA2 mutations.
+Ovarian Cancer Action is pleased to support the ALDO project; a pilot launched in August 2018 by The UCLH Cancer Collaborative, which aims to establish whether ovarian cancer screening can be feasible and cost-effective on the NHS for women with BRCA1 and BRCA2 mutations.

 Women in the general population have around a 2% risk of developing ovarian cancer in their life, whereas for a woman with a BRCA1 or BRCA2 mutation, this risk is increased to up to 60%.

 At the moment there is no screening programme available for any women, and the most effective way for high-risk women to reduce their risk is to have their ovaries and fallopian tubes removed between the ages of 35 and 45 (the recommended age depends on their particular mutation).
 This puts a woman into immediate menopause, which can have long-term health implications, including osteoporosis and heart disease.
 Women are therefore faced with a difficult decision to balance these risks and choose the timing of their surgery.